CMU-CREATE-Lab/commons-java/java/lib/rxtx/README.txt

 ------------------------------------------------------------------------------------------------------------------------

 I figured it was best to build the Windows native libraries (rxtxParallel.dll and rxtxSerial.dll) from source, since the Mac version had to be built from source.
-To do so, I checked out the source in exactly the same way as I did for the
+I don't have a 64-bit Windows machine handy, so these instructions are for the 32-bit library.
+I downloaded the 64-bit library (rxtxSerial64.dll) from http://jlog.org/rxtx-win.html.

-Mac:
+To build from source, I checked out the source in exactly the same way as I did for the Mac:

    [user@myhost]$ export CVSROOT=:pserver:anonymous@cvs.milestonesolutions.com:/usr/local/cvsroot
    [user@myhost]$ cvs login